 How to determine a delivery pricing strategy as a small business

 In the world of retail, providing customers with delivery options is crucial for staying competitive.
-However, figuring out a pricing strategy for those deliveries can be a daunting task for small businesses.
+However, figuring out a delivery pricing strategy for those deliveries can be a daunting task for small businesses.
 In this article, we will explore various factors and strategies that can help you determine the best pricing strategy for your delivery services.

 Factors to Consider When Pricing Your Deliveries